Privacy Policy

 When you are referred for psychological services with Shortland Psychology you will be asked to consent to the processing of your data under the terms of this policy.

-If you are not satisfied with the answers from Dr Shortland, you can contact the Information Commissioners Office (ICO) https://ico.org.uk.
+If your questions are not fully answered by this policy, please contact Dr Andrea Shortland.
+If you are not satisfied with the answers from Dr Shortland, you can contact the Information Commissioners Office (ICO): https://ico.org.uk.

 1. Why do we need to collect your personal data?